 What is the pubic symphysis?

 The pubic symphysis is a thin joint containing cartilage in the middle.
-The joint joins the two parts of the pelvic bones together.
-It sits in front of the bladder; attached from above is the rectus abdominis and below the adductor longus.
+It joins the two parts of the pelvic bones together.
+It sits in front of the bladder; attached from above is the rectus abdominis, and below is the adductor longus.

 Causes